Canon 200D vs SX520

 It is notable that the 200D has a hotshoe, while the SX520 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 200D and the SX520 have been discontinued, but can regularly be found used on eBay.
+Both the 200D and the SX520 have been discontinued, but can regularly be found used on ebay.
 The SX520 was replaced by the Canon SX530, while the 200D was followed by the Canon 250D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 200D and SX520 can be found, respectively, in the Canon 200D Manual (free pdf) or the online Canon SX520 Manual.

 So what conclusions can be drawn?
 Is the Canon 200D better than the Canon SX520 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.